demisto/content-docs/docs/integrations/feeds.md

 `set_feed_last_run` - it checks your XSOAR version: prior 6.2.0, this function sets the feed's last run from the `IntegrationContext` using `setIntegrationContext`, and from 6.2.0 and later it sets it from the `lastRun` object, using `setLastRun`.

-If you write an incremental feed from 6.2.0 or higher, you can use `setLastRun` and `getLastRun` directly.
+If the feed is running only on Cortex XSOAR version 6.2.0 or higher(depending on `fromversion` field in the feed .yml file), please use `setLastRun` and `getLastRun` directly.
 Important Note: `setLastRun` and `getLastRun` work only under the `fetch-indicators` context (and `fetch-incidents` when developing integrations).
 So you can only use them for implementing a fetch-indicators command (or `fetch-incidents` command).

 Code examples of `get_feed_last_run` `set_feed_last_run` in Incremental Feeds: